-&lt;sup>19 See for example, Bosselmann K., The Principle of Sustainability (Aldershot: Ashgate Publishing, 2008), 185-87.; Palmer G (1992) 'New Ways to Make International Environmental Law' American Journal of International Law 86(2) 259-83, 279; United Nations Secretary-General Annan K (1997) Renewing the United Nations: a Programme for Reform, UN Doc.
+19 See for example, Bosselmann K., The Principle of Sustainability (Aldershot: Ashgate Publishing, 2008), 185-87.; Palmer G (1992) 'New Ways to Make International Environmental Law' American Journal of International Law 86(2) 259-83, 279; United Nations Secretary-General Annan K (1997) Renewing the United Nations: a Programme for Reform, UN Doc.
 A/51/950 (New York, United Nations Secretariat) para 85.

-&lt;sup>20 Numerous scholars have argued for the need for an international environmental court.
+20 Numerous scholars have argued for the need for an international environmental court.
 See for example; Alfred Rest, 'The Indispensability of an International Environmental Court' 7 RECEIL 1998, 63-67; Alfred Rest, 'Need for an International Court for the Environment?'
-(1994) 24 Environmental Law and Policy 173-187; Amedeo Postiglione, 'An International Court for the Environment?
+(1994) 24 Environmental Law and Policy 173-187; Amedeo Postiglione, 'An International Court for the Environment?'
 (1993) 23 Environmental Policy and Law, 73-78.
 Also see the web-site of the International Court of the Environment Foundation www.icef-court.org.
 Compare with, Ellen Hey, Reflections on an International Environment Court (Martinus Nijhoff Publishers, 2000).

-&lt;sup>21 Christopher D Stone, Defending the Global Commons in Phillip Sands (ed) Greening International Law (Earthscan Publications Limited, London, 1993) at 34.
-Ibid.
+21 Christopher D Stone, Defending the Global Commons in Phillip Sands (ed) Greening widely democratic, representative and participatory.
+As recent geopolitical events illustrate, Earth Charter principle 13 is rapidly becoming an international norm in all the cultures of the world: Strengthen democratic institutions at all levels, and provide transparency and accountability in governance, inclusive participation in decision making, and access to justice.
+This democratic principle is particularly important with relation to the environment as it is an issue which will affect everyone and often particularly those with the least power.
+It follows that international institutions need to become more participatory and inclusive.
+Accordingly, a WEO could serve as a model for transforming the international arena to be more responsive to all peoples and cultures, to future generations and to the non-human natural world.

-&lt;sup>23 Ibid.
+23 Ibid.

-the forces of economic globalization and the unequal power exercised by states within the UN.
+While the 'nation state' remains the basic unit of international relations, its limitations as a conduit for citizens' global concerns are increasingly apparent.
+These limitations reflect, among other things, the forces of economic globalization and the unequal power exercised by states within the UN.
 Furthermore, the geographic reality is that Earth is everyone's home, and all people have a stake in decisions which affect its life-supporting conditions.
 The question is whether we can conceive the means by which global democratic processes might be enhanced?
 While the prospect of direct citizen engagement with WEO deliberations is daunting and for some unrealistic, civil society initiatives and the promise of new communication technologies suggest ways in which a WEO might operate in ways that facilitate the direct participation of 'global citizens', that is, those concerned with the protection of global common goods.